 If so, the music is perfect, because it is the same old same old 12 bar blues.
 But with a brass band accompaniment.

 This interpretation means that the “stone you” of the song simply means”to criticise”.
 For any creative person, getting utterly negative criticism of a work that has taken you months and years to get right by your own standards, can be utterly hurtful.
-The criticism that ignores what you are really trying to do, and focusses on something else totally can be utterly frustrating.
+The criticism that ignores what you are really trying to do, and focuses on something else totally can be utterly frustrating.
 We hear a song in three or four minutes and make a judgement – but that three or four minute song can take weeks to write.
 Perhaps months.
-A month slaving over the thing, for it to be dismissed on one hearing… if you are not involved in the creative process just try to imagine what it must feel like.
+And another month slaving over the thing in the studio, for it to be dismissed on one hearing… if you are not involved in the creative process just try to imagine what it must feel like.
 It really can make the blood boil, and in such a light, Rainy Day can be seen as a very good response.

 Stoning here has now become an equivalent to the stoning of a “criminal”, where the criminal has just expressed him or herself in a particular way that is deemed by the state or religious groups to be unacceptable – something which I believe continues even now in some countries.
 Stoning can be a physical attack, or a mental attack by fans and critics who really don’t get what you are doing.

 And it is relentless.

 Well, they’ll stone ya when you’re walkin’ ’long the street

 They’ll stone ya when you’re tryin’ to keep your seat